amponce/ImageAlchemy/README.md

 Each generated image filename includes the style, color, and design elements used in its creation.

+## Mac-Specific Features

+For Mac Mini and Apple Silicon users:
+- Uses Metal Performance Shaders (MPS) instead of CUDA for acceleration
+- Optimized parameters for better performance on Apple chips:
+  - Default step count: 30 (vs 50 on CUDA)
+  - Fixed batch size: 1
+  - Increased timeout for first-time model compilation

 ## Notes

-- The service requires a CUDA-capable GPU for image generation
+- The service requires a GPU for acceleration (CUDA on Windows/Linux, Metal on Mac)
 - Input images are automatically resized to 768x768 pixels
 - Generated images are saved in automatically created output directories
+- For optimal performance:
-- For optimal performance, ensure your GPU has sufficient VRAM
+  - Windows/Linux: Ensure your GPU has sufficient VRAM
+  - Mac: First generation may be slower as models are compiled for Metal